Reflection IV

 'Independent' 'investigation'

 In another press release video of the World Uyghur Congress, Dolkun Isa victimized himself by speaking loudly about how 'we didn't know what democracy is' when we were asking for justice.
-I responded by saying we should listen to Dolkun Isa so that he could teach us what democracy is because he is the perfect guy to teach it.
+I responded by saying we should listen to Dolkun Isa so that he could teach us what democracy is because he should be the one to teach it.

 Aydinlik & Enver Can